 Throughout our research, we found that the King F8 wasn’t the only Cobra driver that might be the secret to straightening out your drives.
-Much like PGX offset this Cobra drier is built to account for an open clubface and therefore squares the ball at impact.
+Much like PGX offset this Cobra driver is built to account for an open clubface and therefore squares the ball at impact.

-A squared driver at impact will ensure that no side spin is placed on the ball, therefore, giving you a straight drive, you will still have to handle the aiming part though.
+A squared driver at impact will ensure that no side spin is placed on the ball.
+Therefore, giving you a straight drive, you will still have to handle the aiming part though.

 The club also features a clean black and gold finish which looks great upon address.